jedazard/PRIMsrc/README.md

 =========================
 Documentation and Manual:
 =========================
 All the codes are in the R folder and a manual (PRIMsrc.pdf) details the end-user (and internal) functions.
 At this stage and for simplicity, there are only one end-user main function (sbh) and 5 end-user plotting functions (plot_****).
 There are 5 synthetic datasets and 2 real datasets available including low and high-dimensional situations (for p < n, p > and p >> n cases).
-See the "PrimSRC-package" introduction section of the manual for more details and examples of use.
+See the "PRIMsrc-package" introduction section of the manual for more details and examples of use.

 =============
 Installation:
 =============
-PrimSRC 0.4.0 was built under R version 3.0.2 (2013-09-25).
+PRIMsrc 0.5.0 was built under R version 3.0.2 (2013-09-25).
 Installation has been tested on Windows, Linux and Mac platforms.
-To install PrimSRC, simply type:
+To install PRIMsrc, simply type:

 library(devtools)